 At the end of three years of rigorous training at St. Stephen's College, students are better equipped than most other fresh graduates.
-A significant number of our students get the opportunity to go for further studies at Cambridge, Harvard, Yale, Cornell Universities, the Bonn- Cologne Graduate School, IISc, TIFR, and UIUC; preparing themselves to become scientists.
+A significant number of our students get the opportunity to go for further studies at top universities like Cambridge, Cornell, the Bonn-Cologne Graduate School, IISc, TIFR, and UIUC, thus preparing themselves to become scientists.
 The analytical skills learnt by our students prove useful also to those who move into fields like Computer Science, Engineering, Geophysics, Economics, and Finance.

 Those who wish to join B.Sc.
-(Honours) Physics at Stephen's need to have done Physics, Chemistry, and Mathematics at the higher secondary level.
+(Honours) Physics at St. Stephen's need to have done Physics, Chemistry, and Mathematics at the higher secondary level.
 Familiarity with differentiation and integration is required, as all first-year courses are calculus-based.